-Common stock outstanding prior to the offering: 56,168,005 shares date this prospectus

-Common stock offered by the selling shareholders: 17,253,130 shares of common stock, all of which are outstanding as of the

-Common stock offered by the selling shareholders upon exercise of

-6,293,267 shares warrants:

-Common stock outstanding immediately following the offering: 62,461,272 shares

-Except for the proceeds we receive upon the exercise of warrants, we will not receive any proceeds from the sale of shares by the selling shareholders.
+Common stock outstanding prior to the offering: 56,168,005 shares Common stock offered by the selling shareholders: 1,614,286 shares of common stock, all of which are outstanding as of the date this prospectus Common stock offered by the selling shareholders upon exercise of warrants: 807,143 shares Common stock outstanding immediately following the offering: 56,975,148 shares Use of proceeds: Except for the proceeds we receive upon the exercise of warrants, we will not receive any proceeds from the sale of shares by the selling shareholders.
 See "Use of Proceeds" on page 20.
-Use of proceeds:

-Stock symbol: OTCBB: ASPU

-The number of shares of common stock to be outstanding prior to and after this offering excludes:
+Stock symbol: OTCBB: ASPU The number of shares of common stock to be outstanding prior to a nd after this offering excludes:

-- a total of 7,338,667 shares of common stock issuable upon the exercise of outstanding stock options; - a total of 661,333 shares of common stock reserved for future issuance under our 2012 Equity Incentive Plan; - a total of 2,178,572 shares of common stock issuable upon the exercise of warrants; and - a total of 1,357,143 shares of common stock issuable upon the conversion of notes.
+a total of 7,438,667 shares of common stock issuable upon the exercise of outstanding stock options; a total of 561,333 shares of common stock reserved for future issuance under our 2012 Equity Incentive Plan; a total of 8,112,696 shares of common stock issuable upon the exercise of warrants; and a total of 1,357,143 shares of common stock issuable upon the conversion of notes.